infinitegrey/Backend-Capstone-Django/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to create a pull request or open an issue.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

-Thank you for checking out Lemon Web Application.
-We hope you find it useful and enjoy using it!
-If you have any questions or need assistance, please feel free to contact us.
-Happy coding! 🍋